 Holocaust: Vichy France revokes the citizenship of naturalized citizens of France who are Jewish.
 The Germans occupying Colmar in the south deport its Jewish residences across the border into Vichy France.

 Liquidations by the Germans continue in Poland.

-Not only is public opinion on the war not as monolithic in England as later accounts would suggest, a sense of fatalism is descending in some quarters which rather welcomes a good fight.
+Not only is public opinion on the war not as monolithic in England as later accounts would suggest, but a sense of fatalism is also descending in some quarters.
+Many people welcome a good fight.
 Novelist George Orwell sends a letter to James Laughlin today which encapsulates such thinking:

 |Look Magazine, 16 July 1940.|